iidrees/guessing-game/README.md

 # This is a GuessingGame

-## is the date and time this README.md was generated
+## This README.md was generated on this date:
+Tue 26 Jun 2018 12:15:26 WAT

 25